-[54] Negligence is also the appropriate standard for data breach warnings because there is no universal warning that is perfect for every consumer.
-This is especially true when collectors need to convey copious amounts of information about their data privacy policy in a way that is concise and impresses upon the mind of a reasonable user the potential for harm.
+[54] Negligence is also the appropriate standard for data breach warnings because there is no universal warning that is perfect for every consumer.153 This is especially true when collectors need to convey copious amounts of information about their data privacy policy in a way that is concise and impresses upon the mind of a reasonable user the potential for harm.
 Even

-&lt;sup>151 Andrew Faisman, Note, The Goals of Class Actions, 121 COLUM.
+151 Andrew Faisman, Note, The Goals of Class Actions, 121 COLUM.
 L. REV. 2157, 2173 (2021).

-&lt;sup>152 Barrett, supra note 26.
+152 Barrett, supra note 26.

-&lt;sup>153 See RESTATEMENT (THIRD) OF TORTS: PRODS.
-LIAB. § 2 cmt. i (AM.
+153 See RESTATEMENT (THIRD) OF TORTS: PRODS.
+LIAB. § 2 cmt. i (Am.
 L. INST.
 1998) (noting that it is impossible to identify the perfect level of detail that should be communicated in product disclosures as different users may benefit from different types of warnings).

-Richmond Journal of Law & Technology Volume XXIX, Issue -------------------------------------- -------------------- a slightly insufficient warning containing some of the information outlined below, including inter alia, what information is collected and who the information is shared with, would be a dramatic step forward from the lack of transparency consumers currently face.
+a slightly insufficient warning containing some of the information outlined below154, including inter alia, what information is collected and who the information is shared with, would be a dramatic step forward from the lack of transparency consumers currently face.
 Moreover, the negligence standard for failure to warn would pose few difficulties for plaintiffs because the warnings will be readily apparent.
-Then, the question is simply what kind of warning would be reasonable under those circumstances and whether the collector acted reasonable under those circumstances and whether the difficulty arises in establishing what the exact duty is (a legal question) rather than proving breach (a factual question).
-Strict liability and negligence are substantially the same in this respect.
+Then, the question is simply what kind of warning would be reasonable under those circumstances and whether the collector acted reasonably in selling the product with those warnings.
+Thus, the difficulty arises in establishing what the exact duty is (a legal question) rather than proving breach (a factual question).155 Strict liability and negligence are substantially the same in this respect.